KIGNet: Physics-Motivated Multi-Graph Representation Learning for Explainable Jet Tagging: Discussion

 \section{Discussion}

-The multi-branch architecture of E-PCN demonstrates that explicit encoding of jet splitting kinematics improves jet classification beyond single-graph models.
-By constructing four parallel graph representations, each weighted by a kinematic variable ($\Delta$, $k_T$, $z$, $m^2$), and processing them through independently parameterized feature extractors (alternating Chebyshev and edge convolutions), the network learns specialized representations via 1D convolution for classification.
-Relative to the PCN* baseline trained on identical data (1M jets, 100K per class), E-PCN improves macro-accuracy from 92.49\% to 94.67\% (+2.36\%), macro-AUC from 92.94\% to 96.78\% (+4.13\%), and macro-AUPR from 65.99\% to 82.41\% (+24.88\%).
-The AUPR gain is significant for practical analyses, as rare signal searches at the LHC require rejecting Standard Model backgrounds at rates exceeding 1000:1 while maintaining signal efficiency.
+KIGNet demonstrates that explicitly encoding Lund plane kinematics as parallel graph representations improves classification accuracy and is interpretable relative to architectures that recover these correlations implicitly.
+By constructing four parallel graph representations weighted by $\Delta$, $k_T$, $z$, and $m^2$, and processing them through independently parameterized feature extractors (alternating Chebyshev and edge convolutions), the network learns specialized representations combined via 1D convolution for classification.
+Relative to the PCN baseline trained on identical data, KIGNet improves macro-accuracy from 92.80\% to 95.07\% (+2.45\%), macro-AUC from 93.43\% to 96.61\% (+3.40\%), and macro-AUPR from 68.44\% to 81.52\% (+19.11\%).
+The AUPR gain is especially significant for practical analyses: rare signal searches at the LHC require rejecting Standard Model backgrounds at rates exceeding 1000:1 while maintaining signal efficiency.
 AUPR gains of 81.53\% for $H \to b\bar{b}$ and 51.54\% for $H \to c\bar{c}$ demonstrate that processing kinematic variables through parallel graph branches successfully separates jets with similar substructure but different parton content.

-When compared against state-of-the-art models on the JetClass benchmark, E-PCN achieves the highest classification accuracy (94.67\%), surpassing ParT (93.12\%) by 1.55 percentage points and outperforming ParticleNet (90.15\%), P-CNN (88.47\%), and PFN (85.21\%).
-The improvement over PCN* (92.49\% $\to$ 94.67\%) demonstrates the multi-graph architecture's value beyond the baseline Chebyshev convolution framework.
-In terms of AUC, E-PCN (96.78\%) performs comparably to ParT (96.87\%), trailing by 0.09 percentage points while maintaining the accuracy advantage.
-This represents a different design trade-off: ParT achieves higher AUC through learned attention weights that flexibly weight particle relationships, whereas E-PCN prioritizes accuracy by hardcoding Lund plane variables into the graph structure.
-This inductive bias proves effective for heavy-flavor tagging, where E-PCN's AUC values of 97.61\% and 92.87\% for $H \to b\bar{b}$ and $H \to c\bar{c}$ exceed ParT's 95.23\% and 90.89\%.
-These results support the hypothesis that physics-motivated kinematic features aid bottom and charm identification more effectively than learned attention alone.